 (2) Subject to subregulations (3), (3a) and (4) the superannuation salary of a member, during a period of his membership, is his normal rate of remuneration during the period.

-(3) Subject to subregulation (4) where the normal rate of remuneration of a member (in this subregulation called “the original rate”) is reduced, the superannuation salary of the member, during the period of his membership for which his normal rate of remuneration remains below the original rate, is the original rate.
+(3) Subject to subregulation (4) where the normal rate of remuneration of a member (in this subregulation called the original rate) is reduced, the superannuation salary of the member, during the period of his membership for which his normal rate of remuneration remains below the original rate, is the original rate.

-(3a) Subject to subregulation (4), where the salary or wages of a member (in this subregulation called the “original salary”) is increased as a consequence of the member being appointed to a position for a specified period of time and, in the opinion of the Superannuation Board and the employer, there is a reasonable expectation that at the end of that period the salary or wages of the member will be reduced to the original salary or to a salary or wages lower than the increased salary or wages, the superannuation salary of the member during that period is the original salary.
+(3a) Subject to subregulation (4), where the salary or wages of a member (in this subregulation called the original salary) is increased as a consequence of the member being appointed to a position for a specified period of time and, in the opinion of the Superannuation Board and the employer, there is a reasonable expectation that at the end of that period the salary or wages of the member will be reduced to the original salary or to a salary or wages lower than the increased salary or wages, the superannuation salary of the member during that period is the original salary.

 (4) Where a member, the Superannuation Board and the employer agree, in any special case, that the superannuation salary of the member during a period of his membership shall be a rate other than the rate determined under subregulation (2), (3) or (3a), whichever is applicable, the superannuation salary of the member, during that period, is the rate so agreed.